CVE-2026-31431 (Copy Fail) Forensics

 2026-04-30T00:37:22.559989-04:00 ubuntu sudo: mike : TTY=pts/0 ; PWD=/home/user ; USER=root ; COMMAND=/usr/bin/su -journalctl

 I ran this several times, and each time got the PF_ALG registration and the su launched with empty string.
 I don't know how common these things are in a live environment though.
+Edit: I've search three long running Ubuntu instances, one of them having been in-place upgraded since 2018, and did not find matches for rg -F -z "PF_ALG" /var/log or the same for the string with NULL argv.
+So these may be very unique (or my systems are).

 Apr 30 00:36:39 ubuntu kernel: NET: Registered PF_ALG protocol family